 I think birthday cupcakes are a cool alternative to the normal standard cakes.
 Firstly it’s easier to estimate the serving size with cupcakes (you just need to know how many guests will be there and you address that by making cupcakes in the exact same number, or maybe more if your customer requests so).
 Secondly, it’s much easier to serve!
 There is no need for someone to cut and serve.
 Everyone just takes a cupcake each and help themselves!
 And thirdly, there can be more than one flavor for the cupcakes as opposed to a standard cake where the flavor is limited to just one.

 The only downside to birthday cupcakes, which I think why most people would still prefer standard cakes is the cake cutting part.
 Cutting a cake is more symbolic.
 With cupcakes, there is no cake cutting as it is not necessary when the cakes are already in separate casings!

 Nevertheless, cupcakes are a great choice if you are looking for something out the norm for birthday cakes.

 Here is one such birthday cupcakes design I created for my mom’s birthday.
 I designed the cupcakes to match my floral theme, of course!

 It was a slight variation from the norm as we normally have large cakes for birthdays.
 So when I presented the cupcakes, they immediately became a huge hit at the birthday party.
 The kids were particularly excited with the cupcakes, choosing over their favorite letters and designs on the cupcakes.

 Here is what I used to come up with this design:

-Once all the decoration was completed, I arranged the cupcake on the cake board in the order as shown in the full image above.
+- Once all the decoration was completed, I arranged the birthday cupcakes on a large board in the order as shown in the full image above.